Abdallah-Khoder/To-Do-List/README.md

 - JavaScript

 ## Features
-- Add / delete tasks
+- Add and delete tasks
 - Mark tasks as completed
 - Clean and responsive UI

 ## Use Case
-Great for productivity and daily task tracking .
+Great for productivity and daily task tracking.

 ## Live Demo
 https://abdallah-khoder.github.io/To-Do-List/

+## Note
+This app uses localStorage to save tasks in the browser.